simonguld/CellSegmentationTracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-REMEMBER to pay homage to cellpose, trackmate
+REMEMBER to pay homage to cellpose, trackmate.
+THis cool package can do things like ..... + mod cellpose such that flow_threshold and cellprob_threshold can be modified

 <p align="right">(<a href="#readme-top">back to top</a>)</p>